-Plastic pipe systems are ubiquitous in European building projects although they are not always easy to see.
-Applications in this area include hot and cold water, heating and cooling including underfloor heating, district heating, ventilation, air conditioning, sprinklers and above ground drainage such as soil, waste, overflow and rainwater.
+Plastic piping systems are fundamental to every building project.
+Applications include hot and cold water supply, heating and cooling including underfloor heating, district heating, ventilation, air conditioning, sprinklers and above ground drainage such as soil, waste, overflow and rainwater.